GoodbyteCo/Letterboxd-Watchlist-Picker/README.md

 ### Building locally

-The API uses vercel functions so you can use `vercel dev` to test however this requires a [vercel](https://vercel.com) account.
-To test without the films propgating (everything will work just the picture of the film will not fill in) run
+The API uses Vercel functions so you can use `vercel dev` to test however this requires a [Vercel](https://vercel.com) account.
+To test without the films propagating (everything will work, just the picture of the film will not fill in), run:

 ```
 npm run serve